logo

 A legal battle against a neighbour can be very financially demanding and often home insurance providers’ legal cover will not stretch to disputes with neighbours.
 It can take a long time to resolve the issue and in the meantime you must live in close proximity to the person whom you’re engaging in legal action with.
 This can be extremely debilitating and upsetting and sour local neighbourhood relations, so a quick and amicable resolution is always highly preferable to having a long, drawn out dispute which will cost everyone time and money.

 In order to have your dispute resolved quickly and amicably, a legal representative should be hired to look over your case and advise you as to what the best steps would be to take, allowing everyone to move forward and resolve the dispute.
-If you’re having a problem with a neighbour and would like some friendly and impartial legal advice, contact us today and we’ll be more than happy to help.
+If you’re having a problem with a neighbour and would like some friendly and impartial legal advice, contact our solicitors today who will be more than happy to help – with free initial phone advice.

 What can I do if my neighbour is being persistently noisy, abusive or threatening?